 Related: The best phone charging accessories

 There are plenty of tools on board to tweak the way the phone consumes power.
 First and foremost, we did all our testing with the screen set to the 120Hz adaptive mode, which is how it is configured out of the box.
-You can reduce both screens’ refresh rate to the standard 60Hz, which could help conserve some battery life.
-You can adjust the brightness, futz with background apps, and more to fine-tune the Z Fold 3 for your power needs.
-Personally, I think I’d keep a charger handy.
+You can reduce both screens’ refresh rates to the standard 60Hz, which could help conserve some battery life.
+You can adjust the brightness, futz with background apps, and take more steps to fine-tune the Z Fold 3 for your power needs.
+Personally, you might want to keep a charger handy.

-I was hoping for slightly better battery life performance.
+I was hoping for slightly better battery performance.

 Samsung kept charging speeds in check.
-Wired charging maxes out at 25W, which is well below the 30W-65W+ speeds available from some competitors.
+Wired charging maxes out at 25W, which is well below the 30W to 65W speeds available from some competitors.
 The 4,400mAh battery took about 90 minutes to charge with a 25W USB PD PPS charger.
-Remember, the Galaxy Z Fold 3 doesn’t include a charger in the box, so you’ll have to supply your own power brick and if you want the very top speeds, you’ll need one that’s USB PD PPS compatible, like several of those sold by Samsung.
+Remember, the Galaxy Z Fold 3 doesn’t include a charger in the box, so you’ll have to supply your own power brick.
+And if you want the very top speeds, you’ll need one that’s USB PD PPS compatible, like several of those sold by Samsung.

 Wireless charging is limited to 10W, which is slower than the 18W or higher available to some devices in the market.
-I have an 18W wireless charger handy and replenishing the battery from zero to full took about one hour 50 minutes.
+Our 18W wireless charger needed about one hour 50 minutes to replenish the battery fully.
 That’s not terrible, though it’s not overly swift either.
 The Z Fold 3 also supports wireless power share.
 The rate is really slow at 4.5W.
 This means powering up your accessories or another phone might take a while.

-I didn’t expect the Z Fold 3 to set any battery benchmarks, but I was hoping for slightly better numbers than it delivered.
+We didn’t expect the Z Fold 3 to set any battery benchmarks, but were hoping for slightly better numbers than it delivered.